-So if you haven’t already, why say goodbye to in-person, traditional bank accounts?
+You may be wondering—why say goodbye to in-person, traditional bank accounts?
 CARD wants to help you make the most informed decision possible when it comes to your money.
 Here are a few tips, tricks, and reasons to consider the switch to an online bank account.

 1. Same Security, Same Access to ATMs

-Most online banking companies partner with reputable retail banks to insure your money with the FDIC, just like the traditional banks.
-When choosing an online bank account, double check the company’s online info for that FDIC affiliation and keep an eye out for cybersecurity claims (like encryption, two-factor authentication etc).
+Most online banking companies partner with reputable retail banks to insure your money with the FDIC, just like traditional banks.
+When choosing an online bank account, double check the company’s online info for FDIC affiliation and keep an eye out for cybersecurity claims (like encryption, two-factor authentication etc).